KaroGil/DAT250-SoftwareTechnologyProject-FeedApp/H2SETUP.md

 logging.level.org.hibernate.SQL=DEBUG
 logging.level.org.hibernate.type.descriptor.sql.BasicBinder=TRACE
 ```
+I opted to use Spring Data JPA as it is useful for creating applications with databases like H2 (a relational database)
+because it simplifies database access by providing an easy way to interact with relational databases using
+Java Persistence API (JPA).

 I also had to make som adjustments to the `User()`-class since "User" is a reserved term for SQL.
 And I modified the
 other classes so `Lombok` can remove boilerplate code.